Does Oil Conduct Heat

 Does Oil Conduct Electricity

-We know that oil is a non-polar molecule, meaning that the electrically charged particles within it are evenly distributed.
-This makes it a insulator, and unable to conduct electricity.
+We know that oil is a non-polar molecule, meaning it is non-polarly charged and evenly distributed.
+This makes it an insulator and unable to conduct electricity.
 However, under the right conditions, oil can become a conductor.

 When an electric field is applied to oil, the molecules align themselves in such a way that creates “pockets” of opposite charges.
-These pockets allow for electrons to flow freely through the oil, making it conducting.
-The strength of this effect depends on the type of oil and how much electric field is applied.
+These pockets allow for electrons to flow freely through the oil, making it conductive.
+The strength of this effect depends on the type of oil and the amount of electric field applied.

 Does Water Conduct Heat

-Water is a great conductor of heat and this is one of the many reasons why it is such an important part of our lives.
-When water heats up, it can hold more energy than other materials and this makes it ideal for use in things like radiators and boilers.
-The ability of water to conduct heat means that it can be used to transfer heat around the body.
+Water is a great conductor of heat, which is one of the many reasons it is such an important part of our lives.
+When water heats up, it can hold more energy than other materials, making it ideal for use in things like radiators and boilers.
+Water’s ability to conduct heat means it can be used to transfer heat throughout the body.

 This is how we sweat when we get too hot – the water in our skin absorbs the excess heat and then evaporates, cooling us down.
 Water can also be used to cool equipment down.
 This is often done by circulating cold water through pipes that run next to hot equipment.

-The heat from the equipment transfers into the water and this takes away some of the strain on the equipment.
+The heat from the equipment transfers into the water, reducing some of the strain on the equipment.
 All in all, water is an essential part of regulating temperature both for ourselves and for machinery.
 Next time you take a sip of water or have a shower, remember how important this humble liquid is!

 Does Cooking Oil Conduct Electricity

-It’s a common kitchen myth that cooking oil conducts electricity, but this is not the case!
-Cooking oil is made up of long chain fatty acids that are nonpolar, meaning they don’t interact well with water or other polar substances.
-This also means that cooking oil doesn’t conduct electricity.
+It’s a common kitchen myth that cooking oil conducts electricity, but it doesn’t!
+Cooking oil is composed of long-chain fatty acids that are nonpolar, which means they do not mix with water or other polar substances.
+This nonpolar cooking oil doesn’t conduct electricity.

 So why do people think that cooking oil conducts electricity?
-It may have to do with the fact that when you heat up oil in a pan, it can start to give off sparks.
+It may have to do with the fact that when you heat oil in a pan, it can start to spark.
 However, these sparks are not due to the oil conducting electricity, but rather from tiny bits of food or dust in the pan burning up.

 Does Engine Oil Conduct Electricity